SchmidtDSE/plastics-interventions-doc/min_reuse_rate.md

 ## Assumptions

-- The user provides an estimation of what percent of products in a sector are mandated to become reusable ($%\_{mandate}$).
+- The user provides an estimation of what percent of products in a sector are mandated to become reusable ($\%_{mandate}$).
-- There is some expected rate at which those products retire ($r$) when they would have otherwise reached end of life.
+- Though reuse extends end of life, there is some expected rate at which those products retire ($r$).
 - Goods which are reused are recycled when they are retired.
-- There is some lost consumption rate ($l$) caused by the intervention like through price increase though this is assumed to be zero by default.
+- Like through price increase, there is some lost consumption rate ($l$) caused by the intervention though this is assumed to be zero by default.

 \medskip
 <br>